- Academic Affairs

 Yes.
 The UMB Alerts provider, e2Campus, is a cross-carrier service.
 Browse the list of supported wireless carriers.

 The Campus Alerts web page and the Campus Emergency Information telephone line (410-706-8622) should be the first places to get this information.
-If they are not available, the Fire Wardens assigned to every floor of every university building will have current information and instructions on what to do in an emergency.
+If they are not available, the Fire Wardens assigned to every floor of every University building will have current information and instructions about what to do in an emergency.

-As required by severe inclement weather or other emergent situations the President or his designee may delay campus opening or close the campus during the day.
-In such event, one of the media announcements set forth in the attached "Inclement Weather Announcement," will be issued.
-In the event of delayed opening, afternoon closing, or evening closing, nonessential employees who were scheduled to be at work will be excused from work for the time the campus was closed.
+As required by severe inclement weather or other emergent situations, the President or his designee may delay campus opening or close the campus during the day.
+In such event, one of the media announcements set forth in the attached "Inclement Weather Announcement" will be issued.
+In the event of delayed opening, afternoon closing, or evening closing, nonessential employees who were scheduled to be at work will be excused from work for the time the campus is closed.
 They should indicate on timekeeping records that the excused time is "Administrative Leave With Pay" and note in the Comments section of the timesheet "Authorized by President - Emergency Conditions."
-(See UMB Policy Section VI – 12.00 (A) UMB Policy on Emergency Conditions: Cancellation of Classes and Release of Employees.
+(See UMB Policy Section VI – 12.00 (A) UMB Policy on Emergency Conditions: Cancellation of Classes and Release of Employees.)

 Deans and Vice Presidents or their designees are responsible for providing written notice to employees that they are designated as "essential" or "nonessential."
 Those employees not notified that they are "essential" may presume that they are considered "nonessential."
 Essential employees are never excused from work and are required to report and perform their duties as scheduled regardless of any decision to delay opening or to close the campus.
 Essential employees who work when nonessential employees are excused shall be compensated with compensatory leave or cash payment equivalent to the value of the time worked.